 - vegetables: sun-dried tomatoes (356 mg), broccoli (66 mg), parsley (58 mg), kale (55 mg), asparagus (52 mg), potatoes (48 mg), cauliflower (44 mg), beetroots & beet greens (40 mg), peppers (32 mg), sweet potatoes (31).

 - fruits: raisins (75 mg), avocado (52 mg), carrots (35 mg), kiwi (34 mg), apples (33 mg), bananas (22 mg), clementines (21 mg), lemons (16 mg), oranges (14 mg).

 Keep in mind that we don’t absorb all the phosphorus of seeds and nuts.
 Phosphorus in seeds and nuts is in the form of phytic acid.
 That’s the storage form of phosphorus.

 Therefore, vegans and people who follow a plant-based diet should benefit from consuming higher doses of phosphorus than the recommended ones!

 Can I get too much phosphorus from food?

-For instance, people with chronic kidney disease should be extra careful about the daily phosphorus intake.
+People with chronic kidney disease should be extra careful about their daily phosphorus intake.
 As kidney doesn’t work efficiently, higher phosphorus intake may be a problem.
-The kidney can’t remove excess phosphorus.
+The kidney can’t remove excess phosphorus as effectively.

 Furthermore, high phosphorus intake might be a sign that you follow an unhealthy diet.
-You may need to eat more vegetables and fruits, and reduce the servings of meat and dairy to the minimum.
+You may need to eat more vegetables and fruits, while reducing the consumption of meat and dairy.

 Always consult your physician before changing your diet.